chichi-lyman/saphira-ai/README.md

 **Saphira-AI™** is created, maintained, and owned by **Chelsea Megan Woods™ #**.

 * **Copyright:** © 2026 Chelsea Megan Woods™ #.
 All rights reserved.
-* **Trademarks:** Saphira-AI™, Nova Umbrella™, and associated logos are registered or common-law trademarks of Chelsea Megan Woods™ #.
+* **Trademarks:** Saphira-AI™, Nova Umbrella™, and associated logos are registered or common-law trademarks of Chelsea Megan Woods™ #ChelseaMeganWoods #SaphiraAI #NovaUmbrella